guiosouza/firebase-app/README.md

 # NoSQL App

-Building an App to Learn Firebase and NoSQL,
+Building an App to Learn Firebase and NoSQL